State of Arizona Metrology Laboratory

 Know The Fees - Laboratory testing is charged at $110 per hour or a minimum charge of $50 for less than 1/2 hour (including preparation time).

-Make An Appointment: To schedule an appointment call the Metrology Lab at (602) 771-4938.
+Make An Appointment: To schedule an appointment call the State Metrology Laboratory at (602) 771-4938.
 No standards or equipment will be accepted without an appointment.
 This ensures that adequate service will be provided to each person.

 Bring Them In Clean!
 Weights and other devices must be free from all foreign matter, such as dirt, rust, concrete, grease and other adhering substances.
 The following are cleaning and painting tips for: